Walter Pitman: Later life

-Following his electoral defeat, Pitman returned to education as director of the Ontario Institute for Studies in Education, and later president of Ryerson Polytechnical Institute in Toronto.
-Between his federal and provincial political careers, he was dean of arts and science at Trent University.
+Following his electoral defeat, Pitman became dean of arts and science at Trent University, where he had taught and served as associate registrar in the mid-1960s.
+In 1975 he became president of Ryerson Polytechnical Institute in Toronto.
 Robert Gardner wrote of Pitman's leadership years at Ryerson University, "He was universally admired by his colleagues.
 His approach to education and administration was humane, inclusive, and generous.
 Many of us who worked closely with him attempted to emulate his remarkable example.
 That was his most enduring legacy."

+Pitman subsequently served as executive director of the Ontario Arts Council, then as director of the Ontario Institute for Studies in Education.

 Pitman is also a former president of the Canadian Civil Liberties Association.

 In 1992, he was made an Officer of the Order of Canada.
 He was also awarded the Order of Ontario.

+Publications

+Walter Pitman wrote for the Peterborough Examiner, and had a weekly column in the Toronto Star.
+He had five books published, including four biographies he wrote after retiring: